Welfare Guarantees in Schelling Segregation: Number of Positive Agents

 \begin{theorem} Suppose that every node in the topology has degree at least $2$, the number of agents is equal to the number of nodes, and there are at least two agents of each type.
 Then there exists an assignment such that every agent receives a positive utility. \end{theorem}

 \begin{proof} Consider an arbitrary assignment $\vv$.
 If every agent is already positive, we are done, so assume that there is an agent $i$ with utility $0$.
 Without loss of generality, $i$ is a blue agent.
-Among all paths from $i$ to another blue agent, consider one with maximum length---suppose that the path goes to agent $j$.
+Among all paths from $i$ to another blue agent going through only red agents in between, consider one with maximum length---suppose that the path goes to agent $j$.
 Since there are at least two blue agents, such a path must exist; moreover, since $i$ has utility $0$, the path contains at least one red agent.
 Let $k$ be the last red agent on the path before reaching $j$.
 Swap $i$ and $k$.

 We claim that in the resulting assignment $\vv'$, the number of positive agents increases by at least $1$; by applying such swaps repeatedly, we will reach an assignment in which all agents are positive.
 To establish the claim, it suffices to show that $i$, $k$, as well as any agent adjacent to either of them are positive in $\vv'$.
 Since $i$ has utility $0$ in $\vv$, she has at least two red neighbors in $\vv$, so $k$ is positive in $\vv'$.
 Moreover, $i$ is adjacent to $j$ in $\vv'$ and therefore becomes positive.
 Any other red agent on the path remains positive, and all agents adjacent to $k$ in $\vv'$ are red (besides possibly $i$, if $k$ is the only red agent on the path) and are therefore positive.
 Finally, consider any red agent $\ell$ adjacent to $i$ in $\vv'$ not lying on the path.
 Since every node has degree at least $2$, agent $\ell$ must have a neighbor $m\neq i$ (possibly $m=j$).
-If $\ell$ is adjacent to $k$, then $\ell$ is positive since $k$ is red.
-Else, if $m$ is a blue agent, we obtain a longer path from $i$ to $m$ in $\vv$ than the original longest path, a contradiction.
+If $m$ is a blue agent (in particular, $m$ is not the same as any node on the path besides $j$), we obtain a longer path from $i$ to $m$ in $\vv$ than the original longest path, a contradiction.
 Hence $m$ must be red, and $\ell$ is positive in $\vv'$, proving the claim. \end{proof}

-Since the longest path problem is known to be NP-hard, the proof of \Cref{thm:deg-2-positive} does not give rise to a polynomial-time algorithm for computing a desired assignment.
-In \Cref{app:additional}, we present an inductive approach that is more involved but leads to an efficient algorithm.
+Since the longest path problem is known to be NP-hard \citep[p.~213]{GareyJo79}, the proof of \Cref{thm:deg-2-positive} does not give rise to a polynomial-time algorithm for computing a desired assignment.
+In \Cref{thm:deg-2-positive-algo}, we present an inductive approach that is more involved but leads to an efficient algorithm.

+For our final result of this section, we show that maximizing the social welfare and maximizing the number of positive agents can be conflicting goals.
+Recall that an assignment has nonzero egalitarian welfare if and only if it makes every agent positive.
+To avoid confusion, we will refer to our main notion of social welfare (i.e., the sum of the agents' utilities) as \emph{utilitarian welfare}.